mkdrabik/Recipe-Generator/README.md

   - Click Create Recipes.
   - Browse through the recipe suggestions and select one for instructions.

-Note: Cannot include code due to private GPT access code.
+Note: Cannot include all code due to private GPT access code.